kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 }
 ```

 we removed class variables 'name' and 'category' and updated onAddToDo function on line 20.
 Worried how to identify parameter type as HTMLInputElement and HTMLSelectElement?
-Just go back to Event Binding section again to revise how cna we identify them, is case we do not remember them.
+Just go back to Event Binding section again to revise how can we identify them, is case we do not remember them.

 > Code till here is committed in branch `v0.1.4`